 YWAM Ships– In 2015 Cyclone Pam devastated Vanuatu leaving many without clean, life giving water.
 We partnered with YWAM Ships in Kona, HI to bring $3000 worth of water filters to the county.
 This was funded by individuals like you and served 100’s of people in the affected areas.

 YWAM Blankenburg, Germany– Thanks to the generosity of others, we were able to help serve incoming Syrian Refugees learn German.
 We worked with YWAM Blankenburg, Germany and helped with the purchase of German language software.
 They are using this software to teach newly arrived individuals German.
 It was a privilege to serve this community in practical ways.

 Refugee programs – Currently we are partnering with a few different churches and non profits in San Diego California, where we are serving newly arrived families with refugee status.
 We are helping children and adults register for school, which is important as it helps kids learn english, continue their education, and helps them with job training and integrates them into American Culture.
 It is an honor to serve this community.
 We also run a weekly youth group for Syrian boy’s, providing a safe space for these students to be themselves and learn truths.

 Water Filtration Project– Over the past few years Steps of Justice has provided clean water for hundreds of families in Haiti and Cambodia.
 We have done this through the help of donors like you, and the fine folks with Sawyer Water Filters.
 Last summer, 2017, we handed out filters, and did a water filter training seminar to a small village outside of Phnom Penh, Cambodia.
 Today, there is a church in that village, as a result of the villagers seeing God’s care for them.

-Each year we are taking teams to Cambodia, as well as San Diego and the Marshall Islands.
+Each year we are taking teams to Cambodia, as well as San Diego.
 We would love for you to join us on one of these trips.